 Assessment of legal validity

-Financial compensation or the reimbursement of your original ticket.
-These are the options the airline has when your flight is delayed, cancelled or when you are denied boarding.
+Financial compensation or the reimbursement of your original ticket, these are the options the airline has when your flight is delayed, cancelled or when you are denied boarding.
+This includes all flights cancelled due to the ongoing coronavirus outbreak.
 Regulation 261/2004 determines in which cases the airline should offer you one of these options and, sometimes, even both.

 Most flight refunds are only awarded by airlines when they have failed to operate a flight according to schedule or cease to operate a route.
 They are allowed to change your schedule, cancel flights or operate them with a delay.
 However, if some criteria are met they will have to refund your ticket.